 Ultimate Rewards vs. Amex Membership Rewards

 Both programs have their pluses and minuses.
-For example, there are more American Express-issued cards that earn Membership Rewards points than Chase-issued cards that earn Ultimate Rewards.
+For example, more American Express-issued cards earn Membership Rewards points than Chase-issued cards that earn Ultimate Rewards.

 Membership Rewards also has more travel partners than Ultimate Rewards.
 However, both programs can cover most airlines and awards through the various partner alliances.
 Chase also has the advantage of a partnership with the World of Hyatt program.